 Dave’s current position has overall responsibility for the New York eHealth Collaborative, a non-profit organization promoting health information technology that ensures fast, secure, accurate access to patient data across New York State.

-This webinar is targeted to ambitious eHealth entrepreneurs who are interested in moving into the USA market and will be held on July 7, at 2 PM CET.
+This webinar is targeted to ambitious eHealth entrepreneurs who are interested in moving into the USA market and was held on July 7, at 2 PM CET.

 Dave Whitlinger, Execute Director, New York eHealth Collaborative